How to Research Car Insurance Company Reputation and Reviews

 3. Check their Consumer Complaints section for state-specific complaint data

-Licensed status simply means a company is authorized to sell policies — it doesn't guarantee they write policies in all areas.
-Always confirm availability directly with the insurer or through an agent.
+Licensed status simply means a company is authorized to sell policies — it doesn't guarantee they write policies in all areas or ZIP codes.
+Always confirm availability directly with the insurer or through a licensed agent.

 Trusted by Thousands